MultiSafepay/docs/content/my-account/manage-account/displaying-logos-and-icons.md

 For the logos and icons of all MultiSafepay payment methods, see our Github repository – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).

 ## Generating logo PNGs
-To generate a portable network graphic (PNG) of payment method logos to display on your site, follow these steps:
+To generate a portable network graphic (PNG) of a payment method logo to display on your site, follow these steps:

 1. Sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com).
 2. Go to **Tools** > **Payment logo designer**.